 PUBLICATION ETHICS OF ELECTRONIC JOURNAL“FOREIGN LANGUAGES IN UZBEKISTAN”

 Electronic scientific and methodological journal “Foreign Languages in Uzbekistan” follows to generally accepted ethical norms and standards of scientific publications and takes all necessary measures to prevent the practice of unscrupulous publications.
 The editorial board of the journal in its activities is guided by the principles of science, objectivity, professionalism and impartiality.
 Interaction with the authors is based on the principles of justice, courtesy, objectivity, honesty and transparency.
+The journal uses Editorial review and Blind peer review.

 Principles to be followed by the editor of the journal